Lessing Monument

 What’s the best time to visit?

-The best times to visit are typically in the early morning or late afternoon, when the crowds are smaller and the lighting is ideal for photography.
+The best times to visit are during early morning or late afternoon to enjoy quieter surroundings and better lighting for photography.

 Is it wheelchair accessible?

-Yes, the monument is designed to be accessible, but it is advisable to check the official website for any specific accessibility information.
+The monument is situated in an open area, making it generally accessible.
+However, check the official website for specific accessibility information.

 Can I buy tickets online?